 Somehow my having a baby was about her!
 Hell no!

-Allow me to make one thing crystal clear.
-When someone is having a baby, the star of the show is the baby and the costar(s) are the parent(s).
-Roll credits no one gives a shit about the guest stars and extras.
+the show is the baby and the costar(s) are the parent(s).
+Roll credits no one gives a shit about the

 It's not about how you became a grandparent, an aunt or an uncle.
 And it is definitely not about you if you are a coworker of a new parent, or a friend of a new parent.